Receding Hairlines in Women: A Total Guide

 • De-stress!
 This is a big one!
 Stress is so bad for your body and hair.
 Try to take some time and just relax.
 Get away from those big stressors.
 You can try to meditate or read a good book.
 Another good way to relieve stress is to do yoga!
 Yoga is great for the body and the mind.
 However, remember that while stress can cause other types of hair thinning (called telogen effluvium), it often does not contribute to a receding hairline.

 If your receding hairline seems to be getting worse or you want to change its appearance, first try a serum.
-Here at Better Not Younger, we’ve formulated scalp serums for early signs of hair thinning as well as advanced signs
+Here at Better Not Younger, we’ve formulated scalp serums for early signs of hair thinning as well as advanced signs.

 You can also reach out to your doctor or dermatologist for more advanced treatments.
 Some doctors or dermatologists may prescribe topical or oral medications.